An elementary search help defines the standard flow of an input help. You can define the following components of this flow in the search help:

 Description of the Online Behavior

 The online behavior defines the steps executed in the input help process and the structure of the hit list and dialog box for value selection.

-Thedialog type defines whether or not the dialog box for value selection should be displayed.
+The dialog type defines whether or not the dialog box for value selection is displayed.
 If you want to skip the dialog box for value selection, the hit list is displayed directly after calling the input help.

-When you define an elementary search help, you can define how the dialog box for value selection and the hit list should look.
-For example, you can define the position of a parameter in the dialog box for value selection here.
-The column position in which the values of a parameter are displayed in the hit list can also be defined here.
+When you define an elementary search help, you can define the appearance of the dialog box for value selection and the hit list.
+For example, you can define the position of a parameter in the dialog box for value selection.
+You can also define the column position in which the values of a parameter are displayed in the hit list.